North Carolina's Aubrey Lee Brooks Scholarships

 Established in 1955 by a Trust endowed by the late Aubrey Lee Brooks, these scholarships are available to graduating high school seniors from a 14-county area of North Carolina.
 The North Carolina State Education Assistance Authority provides central administration for the Brooks Foundation.

-C) Plan to enroll as full-time students in a degree-granting program at N.C.
+B) Plan to enroll for the first time as a full-time degree-seeking student at N.C.
 State University, UNC-Chapel Hill, or UNC-Greensboro

 Of the 17 scholarships, one is awarded to a student from the areas of Greensboro and High Point and to a senior at the N.C.
 School of Science and Mathematics who is from an eligible county.
 Additional criteria include merit, leadership, character, and the desire of the recipient to prepare for a career as a useful and informed citizen.